brenoguim/flexclass/README.md

                        |________|
 ```

-`Flexclass` not limited to one array, so the following declaration is perfectly valid:
+`Flexclass` is not limited to one array, so the following declaration is perfectly valid:
 ```
 struct Message : public fc::FlexibleLayoutBase<Message, int[], std::string, std::string[], bool>
 ```